Tuesday 18 June 2019

 When the people were all safely shut away, the SS began to kill them all.

-A large gas bomb, seemingly made out of smoke-screen grenades and intended to asphyxiate the occupants, was placed in the church, but it did not work properly so the SS had to use machine guns and hand grenades to disable and kill the women and children.
+A large gas bomb, seemingly made out of smoke-screen grenades and intended to asphyxiate the occupants, was placed in the church.
+It did not work as intended so the SS had to use machine guns and hand grenades to disable and kill the women and children.

 Bullet holes can still be seen in the church.